 Of important note, Quogue is also a village of artists.
 Quogue has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Quogue’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 25.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Quogue is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Quogue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Quogue in 2022 was $65,637, which is wealthy relative to New York and the nation.
 This equates to an annual income of $262,548 for a family of four.
 However, Quogue contains both very wealthy and poor people as well.
 Quogue also has one of the higher rates of people living in poverty in the nation, with 32.89% of its population below the federal poverty line.